BedirhanArgn/Angular-Blog/README.md

 # Angularblogapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.
-You can see this project with https://blogapp-5cc83.web.app/
+You can see this project: https://blogapp-5cc83.web.app/

 ## Development server